 A (Brief) History of Content Moderation

-*Author's Note 4/27/2022: Given the events of the last few days, and as Elon Musk prepares to unleash his limitless resources and late-stage capitalist ideals on the grave issues surrounding online discourse, I believe the contents of this story are more relevant than ever.
+*Author's Note 4/27/2022: Given the events of the last few days, and as Elon Musk fights to bring his limitless resources and late-stage capitalist ideals into the conversations surrounding online discourse, I believe the contents of this story are more relevant than ever.